-For more information about the substantial presence test, see Publication 519.
+For more information about the substantial presence test, see Publication 519, U.S. Tax Guide for Aliens.

 Green card test.
-You generally are a resident of the United States if you have been issued an alien registration card, also known as a "green card."
+You meet the green card test if you are a lawful permanent resident of the United States.
+You generally have this status if you have been issued an alien registration card, also known as a "green card."
 You continue to be a resident under this test unless the status is taken away from you or is determined to have been abandoned.
 For more information about the green card test, see Publication 519.